gnebbia/kb/README-SERVER.md

 when writing, so if there are lots of concurrent writes it is not a suitable database for the application (usually the time the database is locked is a few milliseconds - so for most uses this does not matter).
-But it is very well tested and very stable (and widely used) so it canbe trusted.
+But it is very well tested and very stable (and widely used) so it can be trusted.

 This means that there **may** be occasions when a write operation will fail, so this should be catered for in any application using this REST API